Pelvic inflammatory disease is usually transmitted during sexual intercourse with an infected partner.

 Prevention of pelvic inflammatory disease is essential to the health and fertility of a woman.

 Abstaining from sex is a foolproof way to avoid sexually transmitted pelvic inflammatory disease.
-However, if a woman has sexual intercourse with only one partner, the risk of pelvic inflammatory disease is very low, as long as neither person is infected with the bacteria that cause sexually transmitted diseases.
+However, if a woman has sexual intercourse with only one partner, the risk of pelvic inflammatory disease is very low, as long as neither person is infected with the bacteria that cause sexually transmitted infections.

 As soon as possible, antibiotics for gonorrhea and chlamydial infection are usually given by mouth or by injection into a muscle.
 Prompt treatment is needed to prevent serious complications.
 If needed, the antibiotics are changed after test results are available.